ilikescience/ilikescience.github.io/_posts/2018-05-14-agile-anxiety.markdown

 To make our product development process more efficient, I encourage designers to get embedded with engineering teams: attending planning, standup, and retro enables tighter collaboration.

 Based on this close embedding, we’ve also started applying agile principles to our day-to-day design process: continuous delivery, self-organization, and reflection, to name a few.
 I’m really optimistic about what it will do for our impact on product outcomes.

 So how have agile principles helped me manage my anxiety?

 ### Agile reduces work in progress

-A Work-In-Progress Limit is often used in agile software development[^3].
-By enforcing a ceiling on the responsibilities any member of your team has, you reduce multi-tasking, and increase productivity.
+A work-in-progress limit is often used in agile software development.[^3] By enforcing a ceiling on the responsibilities any member of your team has, you reduce multitasking, and increase productivity.

-Limiting multi-tasking and context-switching has had other benefits, too.
+Limiting multitasking and context-switching has had other benefits, too.
 The less I am accountable for at any given moment, the easier it is for me to manage my anxiety.
 I can quickly check in to all of my responsibilities, and remind myself that everything’s ok.

 Additionally, WIP limits make it easier to do deep, focused work.
 This is kind of like the runner’s high of product design — I do my best work when I’m “in the zone.”

 ### Agile values transparency

-Although the original [Agile Manifesto](http://agilemanifesto.org/) and [supporting principles](http://agilemanifesto.org/principles.html) doesn’t specifically use the word “transparency,” they get close on this specific note:
+Although the original [Agile Manifesto](http://agilemanifesto.org/) and [supporting principles](http://agilemanifesto.org/principles.html) don't specifically use the word “transparency,” they get close on this specific note:

 > Business people and developers must work together daily throughout the project.

-**Standups** — daily check-ins between the working team — provide opportunities to share progress and ask for help. **Sprint reviews** — celebrations of the team’s accomplishments — shine a light on what’s been done. **Retrospectives** — regular conversations around how to improve working processes — are a safe forum for introspection.
+**Standups** (daily check-ins between the working team) provide opportunities to share progress and ask for help. **Sprint reviews** (celebrations of the team’s accomplishments) shine a light on what’s been done. **Retrospectives** (regular conversations around how to improve working processes) are a safe forum for introspection.

 All of these things together comprise a support network for the team: anxiety is much easier to manage when you can ask for help when you’re feeling overwhelmed.

 ### Agile focuses on the present

 One of the biggest sources of my anxiety is the vast expanse of the future.
 Given enough time, _anything_ can go wrong.
-This is one of the places agile methods excel: they focus work only on the near future, and embrace the uncertainty of the future.
+This is one of the places where agile methods excel: they focus work only on the present challenges, and embrace the uncertainty of the future.

 Our teams work in two-week sprints.
 Because we’re only focused on delivering within the next few weeks, long-term projects must be broken down into smaller tasks.
 The “but what if” is handled in one of the principles of agile: